kyma-project/cli/README.md

 ```PowerShell
 choco install kyma-cli
 ```

 Read more about [installation options](https://github.com/kyma-project/cli/blob/master/docs/03-01-installation.md).

 ## Use Kyma CLI

-Once you have already installed the CLI, you can use its set of commands and flags to provision a cluster and start working with Kyma.
+Once you have installed the CLI, you can use its set of commands and flags to provision a cluster and start working with Kyma.

 In a nutshell, this is the syntax you can use to run the commands from your terminal: